Raja Chari

 Raja Jon Vurputoor Chari (born June 24, 1977) is an American test pilot and NASA astronaut.
 He is a graduate of the United States Air Force Academy, Massachusetts Institute of Technology, and U.S. Naval Test Pilot School, and has over 2,000 flying hours.
 He is a brigadier general in the United States Air Force.
+He is the first Indian-American Man in space.

 Early life and education

 Chari was born in Milwaukee, Wisconsin, to Peggy Egbert and Sreenivas V. Chari, a Telugu from India.

 He was raised in Cedar Falls, Iowa, and attended Columbus High School, graduating in 1995.
 He attended the United States Air Force Academy in Colorado Springs, Colorado, and graduated in 1999 with a Bachelor of Science in astronautical engineering and engineering science, with a minor in mathematics.
 Following his graduation, Chari attended the Massachusetts Institute of Technology in Cambridge, Massachusetts as a Draper Fellow, earning a Master of Science in aeronautical and astronautical engineering in 2001.